-For detailed information on creating new databases, please
+For detailed information on creating new databases, please see the Help topic Creating a New Code Miner Database.

 Adding an Existing Database

 Select an existing Code Miner database using the "..." selection button in the database path field.

 (Code Miner databases have the .CDB file extension), then click on the Add button.
 Details about the database are listed in the library.
 The information presented displays the programming language grammar used to build the database.
 Also shown is the code base path parsed during the build and whether the parsing process was applied recursively through any sub directories.